-When an inboard fresh water tank is fitted, the water tank incorporates a level warning feature to warn the user when the fresh water level drops below 25%.
+The water tanks (fresh & waste) incorporate a level warning feature to warn the user when the fresh water level drops below 25% or when the waste water level reaches 100%.

 If the water pump power is turned on and the fresh water level drops to below 25% a warning beep will be heard and a message will be displayed on the control panel.
 To cancel the warning, press the select button.